MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation: Methodology

-Bidirectional direct alignment between voxel features $f_{voxel}$ and remapped image features $f_{image}^{*}$ is similar to the above process, getting voxel features $f_{voxel}^{*}$ that align the image imput.
-Then we concatenate the features of the corresponding voxel for each 3D point according to the correspondence between the 3D point and the 3D voxel to get the alignment features $f_{align}$ of each 3D point.
+Bidirectional direct alignment between voxel features $f_{voxel}$ and remapped image features $f_{image}^{*}$ is similar to the above process, getting voxel features $f_{voxel}^{*}$ that align the image input.
+Subsequently, the features of the corresponding voxel for each 3D point are concatenated with the point features according to the correspondence between the 3D point and the 3D voxel to obtain the alignment features $f_{align}$ of each 3D point.